qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * the orientation of the left line of the first slice represented in pie chart.
   Note that slices are displayed clockwise.

-In this menu, you can also manage the diagram visibility:
+In this tab, you can also manage the diagram visibility:

 * by removing diagrams that overlap others or :guilabel:`Show all diagrams` even if they overlap each other